awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-invoke-api.md

 + **Invoke**, used to invoke an API upon a client request\.
 + **InvalidateCache**, used to invalidate API cache upon a client request\.

-### Resource Format of Permissions for Executing API in API Gateway<a name="api-gateway-iam-policy-resource-format-for-executing-api"></a>
+### Resource format of permissions for executing API in API Gateway<a name="api-gateway-iam-policy-resource-format-for-executing-api"></a>

 The API\-executing `Resource` expression has the following general format: